-Speaking of terrible narration brings us to our next entry the American made bondage film The Image which seems to that director Radley Metzger had looked over and saw what Jaeckin was doing with The Story of O and said “Is that what you call sadomasochism?”
+Speaking of terrible narration this brings us to our next entry, the American made bondage film The Image, which seems to me as if the director Radley Metzger had looked over and saw what Jaeckin was doing with The Story of O and said “Is that what you call sadomasochism?”

 Now this may be an American production but it was shot in Paris, France and is based on the novel L’Image by Jean de Berg which leaves one to believe France must have been one incredibly kinky place in the 70s.
 The story follows bored playboy Jean (Carl Parker) who, while mingling amongst a group of wealthy socialites at a literary party, spots Anne (Mary Mendum aka Rebecca Brooke), a ravishing blonde and immediately wants to know her better.
 Also at the party, and looking equally bored, is Claire (Marilyn Roberts) an old friend of his who he approaches to find out about this beautiful and mysterious blonde.
 Jean is quite surprised to find out that Clair and Anne are an item as he had no idea that Clair swung that way.